 The Faculty uses a criterion marking reference system.
 The marking scale is numerical, nominally from 0 to 100, but, in line with widespread practice in arts subjects in British universities, marks are not awarded above a particular threshold, in this case 90.
-The use of the mark scale can be glossed as follows, although officially the MPhil is a 'distinction/pass/fail' degree only.
+The MPhil is a 'distinction/pass/fail' degree and the mark scale is shown below.
 The Faculty specifies an overall course mark of distinction, ≥75, as the threshold for continuation to the PhD.